Morwenn/cpp-sort/docs/Sorter-adapters.md

 >;
 ```

-*Warning: this adapter does note take advantage of the C++17 deduction guides.*
+*Warning: this adapter does note take advantage of deduction guides.*

 *Warning: this adapter only supports default-constructible stateless sorters.*